Blockchain-Ads/Ad-Server-5.3.2/README.md

-# Blockchain-AdsAdserver
+# Blockchain-Ads Adserver
-#### The world's most popular free, open source ad serving system
+#### The first web3.0, ad serving system

-**Blockchain-Ads Adserveris an open source ad serving tool** that enables publishers to:
+**Blockchain-Ads Adserver is an open source ad serving tool** that enables publishers to:

 * Serve ads on their websites;